Skip to main content

 Input Processors

 Some physical pointing devices may be generating input events that need adjustment before being sent to hosts.
 For example a trackpad might be integrated into a keyboard rotated 90° and need the X/Y data adjusted appropriately.
 This can be accomplished with input processors.
-As an example, you could enhance the above listener with the following input processor that inverts and swaps the X/Y axes:
+As an example, you could enhance the listener defined in the previous section with an input processor that inverts and swaps the X/Y axes:

 #include <dt-bindings/zmk/input_transform.h>